unstoppabledomains/dev-docs/manage-domains/managing-domain-records.md

 ## Domain Record Types

 Records on the top-level are stored in a simple key-value pair mapping string to string.
-CNS, ZNS, and UNS doesn't prohibit a user from assigning any record to any value.
+CNS, ZNS, and UNS doesn't prohibit a member from assigning any record to any value.
 However, there is a list of standard records that have a defined standard interpretation by clients.
 A full list of standardized records can be found in the [Records reference](../getting-started/domain-registry-essentials/records-reference.md).

 Standard record keys are split by namespaces with a `.` used as a separator.